sriksmachi/rbei/README.md

 ## Instructors to setup the lab environment

+The below steps only provide an overview, please use the notebook for code artifacts for each of the steps.

 ### Data Preparation

 - Clone this folder into your workstation (GPU enabled), lets call this folder `workspace`.
-- Download the raw data zip from [here]() to the workspace folder.
+- Download the raw data zip from [here](https://drive.google.com/file/d/1HxCIZDXQ9U3j7LtxLs-n17E3kmDijMhX/view?usp=sharing) to the workspace folder.
 The raw data contains images, csv (training.csv) file containing a record per bounding box on the image.
 - Upload the zip file to your workspace and unzip.
 Ensure the variable `raw_data` points to the location of the raw data.

 ### Pre-processing

+The raw data contains the ~7900 tagged images (the tags are available inside the training_data.csv file per image) and 130002 tags across all images.
+Pre-processing involves converting this data into a format which darknet's yolov4 algorithm understands.

 Open the Jupyter notebook, and run the below steps